Network-Sec/MOTW-Bypass---exe-in-lnk/README.md

 - Correct icon (notepad)
 - Spoofed hover description

+We're not so much interested with the packed `exe` and the actual MOTW Bypass, albeit it's nice-to-have.
+The `stageless` MOTW is probably a bit pointless - if it works at all, or not - cause regular Browsers like Chrome will go on **red alert** when downloading such a prepared file, making the user jump hoops to keep the download at all.

 However we're not yet finished with the `unpacking` and that part of the powershell payload.
 This last part will also make the rest of the powershell code fail currently.
 If you remove everything after `echo 1 > t` and double click the created file, it will work and write to the testfile `t`.